hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_access_policy.html.markdown

 * `key_vault_id` - (Required) Specifies the id of the Key Vault resource.
 Changing this forces a new resource to be created.

-* `tenant_id` - (Required) The Azure Active Directory tenant ID that should be used Changing this forces a new resource to be created. for authenticating requests to the key vault.
+* `tenant_id` - (Required) The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
 Changing this forces a new resource to be created.

 * `object_id` - (Required) The object ID of a user, service principal or security Changing this forces a new resource to be created. group in the Azure Active Directory tenant for the vault.
 The object ID must